top of page

 The Power of Making Something Ugly

-Last week I painted something truly hideous.
-Wonky proportions, clashing colours, a general sense of “what is this?”—it just wasn’t working.
+Last week, I painted something truly hideous.
+It had wonky proportions, clashing colours, and an overall sense of “what is this?”—it just wasn’t working.
 And yet, I loved making it.
 Because sometimes, creating something ugly is exactly what we need.

-My studio’s full of these pieces.
-Unfinished, awkward, destined to be reworked or painted over.
+My studio is full of these pieces.
+They are unfinished, awkward, and destined to be reworked or painted over.
 But they still tell a story.
-They’re part of me.
+They are part of me.
 And they mattered in the moment.

 Why Creating the Ugly Matters

-• It’s freedom, no pressure, no perfection, no Pinterest boards.
+• Freedom: There’s no pressure, no perfection, and no Pinterest boards to compare against.

-• It’s rebellion against the idea that healing must look pretty.
+• Rebellion: It challenges the notion that healing must look pretty.

 What It’s Taught Me

-• That sometimes, the ugliest pieces hold the deepest truths.
+• Deep Truths: Sometimes, the ugliest pieces hold the deepest truths.

 A Little Invitation

 If you’re feeling stuck, sad, or just a bit meh, then I invite you to make something ugly.
-A scribble.
-A collage.
-A finger painting that smears more emotion than technique.
-Then look at it with love.
+Create a scribble, a collage, or a finger painting that smears more emotion than technique.
+Then, look at it with love.
 Because it’s yours.
 And it’s real.

 Thanks for reading.
 I hope you find joy in the mess, and maybe even a little magic in the ugly. ☺️